gabeklein/expressive-mvc/README.md

 ```
 #### `state.effect(subscribedCallback) => remove`

 If no explicit `keys` are given, effect callback will self-subscribe.
-Just like a hook, it will detect values touched and automatically update for new ones.
+Just like a hook, it will detect values used and automatically update for new ones.

 > Note: In order to scan for property access, the effect will always run at-least once.